 Best High Chairs to Make it Easier for your Child to Eat

-One third to 1/2 of children have trouble eating.
-And it’s not simple – there are seven areas of human function that need to be assessed for picky eaters.
+One-third to 1/2 of children have trouble eating.
+And it’s not simple – seven areas of human function need to be assessed for picky eaters.

-And the first step to supporting babies, toddler and children in eating seems simple.
-But is often overlooked and can make a HUGE difference!
+And the first step to supporting babies, toddlers and children in eating seems simple.
+But it is often overlooked and can make a HUGE difference!

-A good chair also can also improve your child’s behaviour at mealtime if they have a comfortable seat.
-If your little one cries and whines every time they’re in their chair, maybe it’s uncomfortable.
+A good chair also can improve your child’s behaviour at mealtime if they have a comfortable seat.
+If your little one cries and whines whenever they’re in their chair, maybe it’s uncomfortable.

 Try sitting on a high bar stool with no back rest or foot support and you can see how it becomes harder to eat -even for a seasoned adult!